It’s Fire Prevention Month: Tips to Fireproof Your Home

 Majority of fire accidents are associated with the burning of textiles.
 It’s good to know that some fabrics out there that resist fire more than others.
 Opt for wool, silk, polyester, and heavy and tightly-knitted linen, cotton, lyocell, and rayon fabrics for draperies, upholstery, slipcovers, and rugs.

-Another way to fireproof your home from fire is to create a border around your house that is essentially fire-resistant.
+Another way to fireproof your home is to create a border around your house that is essentially fire-resistant.
 Plant small fire-retardant plants that grow close to the ground.
 Fire-resistant plants include kakawate (Gliricidia sepium), banana (Musa), abaca (Musa textilis), malunggay (Moringa oleifera), and cassava (Manihot esculenta).
 Look for plants that are low-resin and high in moisture content.

 Fire alarms, smoke detectors, sprinklers, fire extinguishers